-As they say in real estate, “location, location, location” Where you keep items can help lengthen the shelf life to keep things fresh and reduce waste.
-Plus if you know where things are you’re quick to get in and out.
+As they say in real estate, “location, location, location” Where you keep items can help lengthen their shelf life to keep things fresh and reduce waste.
+Plus, if you know where things are, you’re quick to get in and out.

 The doors are best for condiments, dressings, pickles, sports bottles/shaker bottles, and bars.
-The door shelves tend to be the warmest part of the fridge so use if for nonperishables (things that say “for best results refrigerate after opening”) and hardier foods with a longer shelf life.
+The door shelves tend to be the warmest part of the fridge, so use it for nonperishables (things that say “for best results refrigerate after opening”) and hardier foods with a longer shelf life.
 Some athletes keep pre-mixed sports drinks, bars, or gels here for a cold snack during workouts.
-Plus it’s the easiest to access so you can grab your cold bottle on your way out the door to workout.
+Plus, it’s the easiest to access, so you can grab your cold bottle on your way out the door to work out.

 The shelves are best for proteins such as meat, dairy, eggs, seafood, meal prep containers, and leftovers.
 The temperature is the most stable so it keeps perishables at a consistent chilled temp.